cargomail-org/grip/README.md

 </div>

 <p class="figure">
-Fig.&nbsp;2.&emsp;2-Legged Identity Propagation Flow
+Fig.&nbsp;2.&emsp;2-Legged Identity Propagation flow
 </p>

-## 3-Legged OAuth 2.0 Identity Propagation Flow
+## 3-Legged OAuth 2.0 Identity Propagation

 The sequence diagram illustrated in Figure&nbsp;3 shows the 3-legged identity propagation flow for the user authenticated at the IdP, where the client requests access to resources stored on the RS on-behalf-of the authenticated user.